cgb55/GettingAndCleaningDataProject/README.md

 The script `run_analysis.R` requires the package `dplyr`.

-It assumes the original data, from [2], is unzipped into the same working directory as the script.
-The script writes out two files into the working directory. `merged_data.txt` represents the first tidy data set, `means_of_merged_data.txt` represents the second data set required and is the file included here.
-Both files can be read into R using `read.table()`.

-Please see the code book for explanations of the variables in each of these files and please see [3] for more details of the project that produced the original data.

 The requirement for the script is to create one R script called run_analysis.R that does the following:

 1. Merges the training and the test sets to create one data set.